CHAPTER 93. ORGANIZATION AND ADMINISTRATION

 (3) Such other staff of the Board as may be designated by the Board Chair.

 (b) Powers and duties.
-The Office of Disciplinary Counsel shall be supervised by the Chief Disciplinary Counsel who shall, either personally, by assistant disciplinary counsel, or by other duly authorized staff of the Board, or by duly authorized agent, exercise the powers and perform the duties vested in and imposed upon the Office of Disciplinary Counsel by these rules.
+The Office of Disciplinary Counsel shall be supervised by the Chief Disciplinary Counsel who shall, either personally, by Disciplinary Counsel, or by other duly authorized staff of the Board, or by duly authorized agent, exercise the powers and perform the duties vested in and imposed upon the Office of Disciplinary Counsel by these rules.

 (c) Location.
 The principal office and district offices of the Office of Disciplinary Counsel shall be maintained at the locations specified in § 85.5 (relating to location of office of disciplinary counsel).